mbalcerzak/the-warsaw-project/docs/Data/2_data_cleaning.md

 - **Remove Punctuation**: Strip punctuation marks, which are often unnecessary for many NLP tasks.
 - **Remove Special Characters**: Eliminate characters that do not contribute to the understanding of the text.
 - **Stop Words Removal**: Remove common words that do not carry significant meaning (e.g., "and", "the", "is").
 - **Stemming/Lemmatization**: Reduce words to their base or root form.
 Stemming might reduce "running" to "run", while lemmatization ensures "better" becomes "good".
+I chose to just lemmatize for now

 ## 2. Data Normalization
 - **Spelling Correction**: Correct misspelled words to ensure consistency.